abilandz/mc/EPOS/EPOS.md

 ### EPOS_20180703 <a name="20180703"></a>
 Remarks: This production was originally tagged EPOS_LBF_pA10.
-It's same as EPOS_20170210, except that here there was no cut on ALICE acceptance (i.e. cut |eta| < 1 was not applied).
+It's same as EPOS_20170210, except that here there was no cut on ALICE acceptance (i.e. cut |eta| < 1) was not applied.

 Executive summary:
 - p-Pb at 5.02 TeV